vitalk/vim-simple-todo/README.md

 ## Issues

-Don't hesitate to open [GitHub Issues](https://github.com/vitalk/vim-simple-todo/issues) for any bug or suggestions.
+Don’t hesitate to open [GitHub Issues](https://github.com/vitalk/vim-simple-todo/issues) for any bug or suggestions.

 ## Copyright